(c) No Fee Creative Writing Ink Monthly Competition

 Many thanks to everyone who entered our free to enter May writing competition and congratulations to the winner, Ruth Taaffe.
 You can read this month’s winning entry and previous winning entries here.
 Shortlist: Lauren Aspery, Olivia Edwards, Elizabeth Train-Brown.

 (d) Writing Prompt Competition

-Our free to enter writing prompt competition is open and closes on May 31st.
+Our free to enter writing prompt competition is open and closes on July 31st.

 Here are some other free to enter writing competitions.

 Use information listed at your own risk.
 Creative Writing Ink gives no warranty to completeness, accuracy, or fitness of the markets, competitions, publishers or agents although research is carried out to the best of our ability.
 Note that some of these competitions have residency requirements,so check the terms and conditions of the competitions to see if your country is eligible.